AlejoVinluan/ML-Examples/README.md

 2 basic programs that explore Linear Regression.
 Classification and Regression models are used with basic Linear Regression models to predict certain outcomes.

 The code is provided [here](/Program%202/).

+## Program 3
+This directory holds 2 files that implement Machine Learning algorithms from scratch.
+Logical Regression and the Naive Bayes Classification algorithms are both implemented from scratch in C++ so as to understand the inner workings of both algorithms.
+The files will print out the accuracy, sensitivity, and specificity of each algorithm.
+These algorithms utilize a dataset of Titanic passengers and attempts to predict whether or not each passenger survives utilizing their Ticket Class, Age, and Sex.

+The code is provided [here](/Program$203/).